Little India (Middlesex County, New Jersey): History

 Oak Tree Road has a long history in commerce.
 It is named for a large oak tree which stood at a crossroads where a market was located during the Revolutionary War era.
-This crossroads and surrounding area was the site of the Oak Tree Engagement during the Battle of Short Hills.
+This crossroads and surrounding area was the site of the Oak Tree Engagement during the Battle of the Short Hills.
 It was a relatively rural area in the early to mid 20th century.

 In the early 1990s, prior to the arrival of significant Indian investment, Oak Tree Road was a down-on-its-luck strip of biker bars and abandoned buildings.

 Some late-1980s-era economic pioneers to the then-rundown strip experienced racism from the locals, which largely subsided by the early 1990s.

+In the 2024 PBS documentary, Destination: Oak Tree Road, Jaswant Singh, owner of Ashoka, shared his experiences of his restaurant business being targeted with eggs and baseball bats, and even having a week’s worth of onions destroyed in a break-in.
+Other business owners also endured similar attacks during that era, such as repeated vandalism of store signs.
+Groups of motorcycle bikers would frequently gather at a bar across from the businesses.
+Former New Jersey Governor Jim McGreevey, who served as mayor of Woodbridge during the 1990s, recalled complaints from Oak Tree Road business owners about harassment by these biker groups.
+In an interview in the aforementioned documentary, he stated that he intervened by talking to the bikers, emphasizing that vandalism and harassment would not be tolerated.
+The discussions helped subside the tension, although it took time to build a better relationship between the bikers, the local businesses, and the community.

 The first Navratri festival in the state of New Jersey was held in the area in 1991.

 As Indian businesses began arriving in the 1990s en masse, the area transformed over time into the "thriving market full of pedestrian traffic on weekends" seen today.

 By 2022, the Indian population was approaching one-third of the population of Monroe Township in southern Middlesex County, and the nickname Edison-South had developed, in reference to the Little India stature of both townships in Middlesex County.

 Festivals and events

-A blend of South Asian religious festivals and cultural events are held in the Little India district in Edison and Iselin, each featuring a melting pot of visitors and celebrants of all religions and backgrounds.
+A blend of South Asian religious festivals and cultural events are held in the Oak Tree Road district in Edison and Iselin, each featuring a melting pot of visitors and celebrants of all religions and backgrounds.

-India Day Parade on Oak Tree Road
+India Day Parade

-A major annual event on the road is the India Day Parade.
 The annual New Jersey India Day Parade, hosted by the Indian Business Association, is held every August on Oak Tree Road to celebrate Indian Independence Day.
 Celebrants such as Governor Phil Murphy start in Edison at Cinder Road and march eastbound towards Iselin, finishing the parade at India Square in Iselin.
-In 2022 as in other years, local officials attended, including Speaker Craig Coughlin, U.S. Congressman Frank Pallone, New Jersey state senator Patrick J. Diegnan, Assemblyman Robert Karabinchak, Mayor John McCormac, and Edison mayor Sam Joshi.
+In 2022 as in other years, local officials attended, including Speaker Craig Coughlin, U.S. congressman Frank Pallone, New Jersey state senator Patrick J. Diegnan, Assemblyman Robert Karabinchak, Mayor John McCormac, and Edison mayor Sam Joshi.